fugue/fregot/README.md

 policy.
 For an example of using `fregot` to test a Terraform plan prior to deployment, see the [Example Use Case](#example-use-case).

-We are also actively working on improve the static analyzer to prevent many kinds of bugs.
+We are also actively working on improving the static analyzer to prevent many kinds of bugs.

 Table of Contents